 Are all MSU students required to meet with an academic advisor prior to registration each semester?

-All freshmen, sophomores and graduate students at MSU are required to meet with their advisor to obtain an advisor release before they will be allowed to register online.
+All freshmen and sophomores at MSU are required to meet with their advisor to obtain an advisor release before they will be allowed to register online.
 Upperclassmen that have earned between 61-125 credit hours are able to register online without an advisor release - however, we strongly recommend checking you proposed schedule with an advisor before registering.

 Is meeting with your TRIO or department advisor more than once a semester inappropriate?